cly234/LReID-KRKC/README.md

 ![](./docs/KRKC_fig.png)
 ## Getting Started
 ### Data preparation
-- Prepare the dataset structure as follows
+- Prepare the dataset structure as follows.
-- Move docs/splits.json file into directory /path/to/your/dataset/viper
+- Move docs/splits.json file into directory /path/to/your/dataset/viper.
-- Covert CUHK-SYSU to cuhksysu4reid following instructions in this [repo](https://github.com/TPCD/LifelongReID)
+- Covert CUHK-SYSU to cuhksysu4reid following instructions in this [repo](https://github.com/TPCD/LifelongReID).
 ```
 /path/to/your/dataset
 ├── market1501